JoshMelo21/AnalogCircuit/README.md

 To run the project, use the file UserMain.java

-This application generates basic circuits input by the user, using basic resistors, voltage sources and nodes.
+This application creates basic circuits input by the user, using basic resistors, voltage sources and nodes.

 To enter information do it in the format: v/r Node1 Node2 voltage value/resistance value